ilenhanako/it-kid-book/adult/real_web.md

 Let's start with practice!

 ##Practice
-:white_small_square:Please create a heroku account if u have not done so
+:white_small_square:Please create a heroku account if u have not done so:registered:

 :white_small_square:Next, please install the Heroku Toolbelt.

-:white_small_square:Go to this link for more information:  https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up
+:white_small_square:Go to this link for more information and follow the steps given in the link:  https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up

+And Your are done!:100::+1: